Key Takeaways

 How Much Workers' Comp Insurance Do I Need in Illinois?

-Illinois requires almost all employers to carry workers' compensation insurance as soon as they hire their first employee.
+Illinois requires almost all employers to get workers' comp insurance as soon as they hire their first employee.
 This mandatory coverage protects workers by paying medical expenses and lost wages if they get injured or sick due to their job.
 Coverage must begin the moment an employee starts working.

-Businesses that fail to provide workers' comp coverage face daily penalties of at least $500, with fines potentially reaching $10,000.
+Unless exempted from having workers' comp insurance, businesses that don't provide the required coverage face daily penalties of at least $500, with fines potentially reaching $10,000.
 Illinois also treats willful non-compliance as a criminal offense, which could result in jail time.
 However, some categories are exempt from getting workers' compensation:

 minusSign icon